 The ideal level of current ratio is 2:1, indicating that for every MVR 1 worth of short-term liability (current liability) there should be MVR 2 worth of current assets, although it could defer based on the nature of business.
-The higher the current ratio, the more capable the company is of paying its obligations.
-However, a high ratio (presumably over 3) does not necessarily indicate that a company is in a state of financial well-being either.
-Depending on how the company's assets are allocated, a high current ratio may suggest that that company is not using its current assets efficiently, is not securing financing well, or is not managing its working capital well.

-As per the above chart, GMIZL has the highest current ratio.
-This is because company's accounts were made on liquidation basis for 2020, hence all assets and liabilities were recorded as current assets and liabilities.
-Further, company's assets are relatively higher than current liabilities.
+As per the above chart, SDFC has the highest current ratio.
+SDFC assets are relatively higher than current liabilities.

-Although companies such as MSCL and FDC have satisfactory level of current ratio, it is important to note that their current asset (cash and cash equivalents) are the capital injections from the GoM, as such the high ratio does not mean that the company is operationally efficient.
+Although companies such as MSCL, SDFC and FDC have satisfactory level of current ratio, it is important to note that their current asset (cash and cash equivalents) are the capital injections from the GoM, as such the high ratio does not mean that the company is operationally efficient.